hadenlabs/cookiecutter-docker/{{cookiecutter.repo_name}}/CONTRIBUTING.rst

 You will probably also want to have a look at this more in-depth `Developer's
 Overview </docs/source/contributing/developers-overview.rst>`__ of
-the Cookiecutter-Docker project, how Cookiecutter-Docker is architected, how to make changes to modules, and so on.
+the Project project, how Project is architected, how to make changes to modules, and so on.